 Patient transport and movement

 Transport is a key part of healthcare, enabling access to assessment and treatment for people experiencing general health or mental health problems.
-The Mental Health Patient Transport Agreement 2014 supports interagency collaboration between Hospital and Health Services, Queensland Ambulance Service and the Queensland Police Service, in ensuring the safe transport of people with a mental illness across Queensland.
+The Queensland Interagency Agreement for Safe Transport of People Accessing Mental Health Assessment, Treatment and Care 2019 supports interagency collaboration between Hospital and Health Services, Queensland Ambulance Service and the Queensland Police Service, in ensuring the safe transport of people with a mental illness across Queensland.
 Whilst this document is not legally binding, the agreement acts as a broad guide for interagency management of mental health patient transport.

 Engaging our Interstate Partners